HackGT/hackgt9-website/README.md

 To make another site from this site, fork this repository and build off the forked repository.

+Main languages and frameworks used: TypeScript, Sass, HTML, Chakra UI

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started